Greg9628/Progetto-JavScript-Basics-di-Guglielmo-Gregoris/README.md

 ## Help

-If you encounter any problems with the site, do not hesitate to contact me
+If you encounter any problems with the site, do not hesitate to contact me!

 ## Authors

-Guglielmo Gregoris
+Guglielmo Gregoris :
 guglielmogregoris.gg@gmail.com
 https://www.linkedin.com/in/guglielmo-gregoris-526186124/